WeNMR-EOSC/wenmr-eosc.github.io/services/index.md

 The WeNMR thematic services operated under EOSC-Hub consist of eight individual platforms:

-* <a href="http://py-enmr.cerm.unifi.it/access/index" target="_blank">AMPS-NMR</a>, a web portal for Nuclear Magnetic Resonance (NMR) structures
+* <a href="https://py-enmr.cerm.unifi.it/access/index" target="_blank">AMPS-NMR</a>, a web portal for Nuclear Magnetic Resonance (NMR) structures
-* <a href="http://haddock.science.uu.nl/enmr/services/CS-ROSETTA3/" target="_blank">CS-ROSETTA</a>, to model the 3D structure of proteins
-* <a href="http://haddock.science.uu.nl/enmr/services/DISVIS" target="_blank">DISVIS</a>, to visualise and quantify the accessible interaction space in macromolecular complexes
+* <a href="https://wenmr.science.uu.nl/disvis" target="_blank">DISVIS</a>, to visualise and quantify the accessible interaction space in macromolecular complexes
-* <a href="http://abs.cerm.unifi.it:8080/" target="_blank">FANTEN</a>, for multiple alignment of nucleic acid and protein sequences
+* <a href="https://abs.cerm.unifi.it:8080/" target="_blank">FANTEN</a>, for multiple alignment of nucleic acid and protein sequences
-* <a href="http://haddock.science.uu.nl/enmr/services/GROMACS/main.php" target="_blank">GROMACS</a>, to simulate the Newtonian equations of motion for systems with hundreds to millions of particles
+* <a href="https://alcazar.science.uu.nl/enmr/services/HADDOCK2.2/" target="_blank">HADDOCK2.2</a>, to model complexes of proteins and other biomolecules
-* <a href="http://haddock.science.uu.nl/enmr/services/HADDOCK2.2/" target="_blank">HADDOCK</a>, to model complexes of proteins and other biomolecules
+* <a href="https://wenmr.science.uu.nl/haddock2.4/" target="_blank">HADDOCK2.4</a>, to model complexes of proteins and other biomolecules
-* <a href="http://haddock.science.uu.nl/enmr/services/POWERFIT" target="_blank">POWERFIT</a>, for rigid body fitting of atomic structures into cryo-EM density maps
+* <a href="https://alcazar.science.uu.nl/enmr/services/POWERFIT" target="_blank">POWERFIT</a>, for rigid body fitting of atomic structures into cryo-EM density maps
-* <a href="http://haddock.science.uu.nl/services/SPOTON" target="_blank">SPOTON</a>, to predict Hot-Spots at protein-protein interfaces
+* <a href="https://alcazar.science.uu.nl/services/SPOTON" target="_blank">SPOTON</a>, to predict Hot-Spots at protein-protein interfaces

 ## Other WeNMR and WeNMR-related services

-* <a href="http://haddock.chem.uu.nl/enmr/services/3DDART/" target="_blank">3D-DART</a>, a DNA structure modelling server
+* <a href="https://https://github.com/haddocking/3D-DART-server" target="_blank">3D-DART</a>, DNA structure modelling tools
-* <a href="http://enmr.chemie.uni-frankfurt.de/portal/aria.html" target="_blank">ARIA</a>, a web portal for automated NOE assignment and NMR structure calculations
+* <a href="https://enmr.chemie.uni-frankfurt.de/portal/aria.html" target="_blank">ARIA</a>, a web portal for automated NOE assignment and NMR structure calculations
-* <a href="http://haddock.science.uu.nl/services/FANDAS" target="_blank">FANDAS</a>, a tool to predict peaks for multidimensional NMR experiments on proteins
+* <a href="https://alcazar.science.uu.nl/services/FANDAS" target="_blank">FANDAS</a>, a tool to predict peaks for multidimensional NMR experiments on proteins
-* <a href="http://py-enmr.cerm.unifi.it/access/index/maxocc" target="_blank">MAXOCC</a>, a method for making rigorous numerical assessments about the maximum percent of time that a conformer of a flexible macromolecule can exist and still be compatible with the experimental data
+* <a href="https://py-enmr.cerm.unifi.it/access/index/maxocc" target="_blank">MAXOCC</a>, a method for making rigorous numerical assessments about the maximum percent of time that a conformer of a flexible macromolecule can exist and still be compatible with the experimental data
-* <a href="http://metalweb.cerm.unifi.it" target="_blank">MetalPDB</a>, a database that collects and allows easy access to the knowledge on metal sites in biological macromolecules, starting from the structural information contained in the Protein Data Bank (PDB)
+* <a href="https://metalweb.cerm.unifi.it" target="_blank">MetalPDB</a>, a database that collects and allows easy access to the knowledge on metal sites in biological macromolecules, starting from the structural information contained in the Protein Data Bank (PDB)
-* <a href="http://py-enmr.cerm.unifi.it/access/index/sednmr" target="_blank">SEDNMR</a>, web tool for simple calculation of the relevant parameters for the success of the sedimentation NMR experiments, either in a rotor or with ultracentrifugal devices
+* <a href="https://py-enmr.cerm.unifi.it/access/index/sednmr" target="_blank">SEDNMR</a>, web tool for simple calculation of the relevant parameters for the success of the sedimentation NMR experiments, either in a rotor or with ultracentrifugal devices
-* <a href="http://py-enmr.cerm.unifi.it/access/index/xplor-nih" target="_blank">XPLOR-NIH</a>, a generalized software for biomolecular structure determination from experimental NMR data combined with geometric data
+* <a href="https://py-enmr.cerm.unifi.it/access/index/xplor-nih" target="_blank">XPLOR-NIH</a>, a generalized software for biomolecular structure determination from experimental NMR data combined with geometric data

 ## How to access the services